Tasha Yar: Reception and commentary

 Fans and media critics have speculated about the character's sexuality.
 The series is largely silent about her sexuality, providing a space for interpretation that some fans have used to suggest she might be lesbian or bisexual.
 Henry Jenkins wrote that "For these fans, the text's silences about character's sexuality or motives can be filled with homosexual desire, since, after all, in our society, such desire must often go unspoken."
 Jenkins described Yar as "an obvious bisexual".
 Curve magazine speculated that Yar was a "closeted" lesbian.
 The main exception to the usual silence on Yar's sexuality is the episode "The Naked Now", where Yar pairs off with Data while both are under the influence of a mysterious uninhibiting malady.
 Jenkins disliked the implications of the episode, and wrote that "when they [the writers] decided to straighten her, they used an android.
 So we ended up heterosexualizing two perfectly wonderful characters".
 The authors of the book Deep Space and Sacred Time: Star Trek in the American Mythos thought that having Data and Yar consummate sexually was a means to state early on in the series the heterosexuality of the two most androgynous characters in the show.
-Regardless of sexuality, Yar is portrayed as on the masculine tomboyish side, with short cropped hair and a lack of makeup leading to a "somewhat butch" appearance.
+Regardless of sexuality, Yar is portrayed as on the masculine tomboyish side, with short cropped hair leading to a "somewhat butch" appearance.
 Yar seeking out Troi's seductive and flimsy dresses in "The Naked Now" is correctly taken by Troi as a sign that Yar is ill.

 Fans responded negatively to the death of Yar as they felt that the character had potential for future expansion.
 Many reviewers were critical of the manner of her death.
 Keith DeCandido called it "pointless", but also thought that it was no worse than the deaths of other security officer "redshirts" throughout the history of Star Trek.
 He said that he preferred her death in "Skin of Evil" to the "clichéd-up-the-wazoo" death she experienced in "Yesterday's Enterprise".
 Gary Westfahl, in his book Space and Beyond: The Frontier Theme in Science Fiction, described Yar's death as one of the most notable ones in Star Trek, alongside that of Spock in Star Trek II: The Wrath of Khan and James T. Kirk in Star Trek Generations.
 SFX magazine included her first death in a 2012 list of "Naff Sci-Fi Deaths", writing that while the intended idea that "mundane" deaths happen was fair, the overall effect was still "a bit crap".
 And while some critics thought her fate in that episode was cliche (such as DeCandido), many others liked "Yesterday's Enterprise" and considered it a classic episode, and praised it giving a chance for Yar to die heroically rather than meaninglessly.